ardeora-cmu/Project5/README.md

 ```

 Remove a local directory of Java classes that may contain Java packages.
+Typically, the code in temperature_classes is already compiled and exists
+in a directory that corresponds to Java package names.

 ```
 $rm -r temperature_classes